Here's when the new Surrey hospital is expected to open

 The province hopes the state-of-the-art cancer centre will attract top doctors.
 Officials estimate that, by the time it opens, one-in-three new cancer diagnoses in B.C. will be in Fraser Health.

-The hospital will be built on a lot on 180 Street next to Kwantlen Polytechnic University.
+The hospital will be built on a lot on 180 Street, across from Kwantlen Polytechnic University.

 Plans for a new hospital in Surrey have been underway for years.
 The project was confirmed in 2019, following the purchase of the site.